 - Completed online application

-- 3 letters of recommendation from individuals who can speak to your academic and potential genetic counseling abilities - Your recommendations are managed by the online application; you will need the email addresses of your recommenders for this process.
+- 3 recommendations from individuals who can speak to your academic and potential genetic counseling abilities - Your recommendations are managed by the online application; you will need the email addresses of your recommenders for this process.
 Please note: The recommenders will be provided a link by our application system to an online recommendation form that they will complete.
 “Letters” of recommendation are not required, only the completion of the online recommendation form.

-- Application payment* – Please note that applications will not be processed until payment is received.
+- Application payment of $80.00 – Please note that applications will not be processed until payment is received.

 - Transcripts (unofficial) from all undergraduate institutions attended.